huanzhang12/ImageCaptioningAttack/README.md

-# Show and Fool: Crafting Adversarial Examples for Neural Image Captioning
+# Attacking Visual Language Grounding with Adversarial Examples: A Case Study on Neural Image Captioning

 A TensorFlow implementation of the adversarial examples generating models described in the paper:

-"Show and Fool: Crafting Adversarial Examples for Neural Image Captioning"
+"Attacking Visual Language Grounding with Adversarial Examples: A Case Study on Neural Image Captioning"

 Hongge Chen\*, Huan Zhang\*, Pin-Yu Chen, Jinfeng Yi and Cho-Jui Hsieh

+This paper is accepted by the 56th Annual Meeting of the Association for Computational Linguistics (ACL 2018).
+Hongge Chen and Huan Zhang contribute equally to this work.

 Full text available at: https://arxiv.org/pdf/1712.02051.pdf